kirill-markin/chatgpt-telegram-bot-telegraf/README.md

     TELEGRAM_BOT_TOKEN=replace_with_your_telegram_bot_token
     OPENAI_API_KEY=replace_with_your_openai_api_key
     DATABASE_URL=replace_with_your_database_url

+    # You can change the settings path if needed
     SETTINGS_PATH=./settings/private_en.yaml

+    # Optional: Set the maximum tokens for trial users, default is 0 (no trial)
+    MAX_TRIAL_TOKENS=100000

-    # Only if you want to use Pinecone for Long-Term Memory
+    # Optional: Only if you want to use Pinecone for Long-Term Memory
     PINECONE_API_KEY=replace_with_your_pinecone_api_key
     PINECONE_INDEX_NAME=replace_with_your_pinecone_index_name
     ```